moveit/moveit2_tutorials/doc/examples/parallel_planning/parallel_planning_tutorial.rst

         max_acceleration_scaling_factor: 1.0
         planning_time: 1.5

-Optionally, it is possible to define a stopping criterion and a solution selection function.
+Optionally, it is possible to define a custom stopping criterion and/or solution selection function.
 If none are passed as an argument to the :code:`plan(...)`, all pipelines use their complete planning time budget and afterwards the shortest path is chosen.

-For this example we're using the default stopping criterion and a custom solution selection criterion that choses the shortest solution:
+For this example we're using the default stopping criterion and a solution selection criterion that choses the shortest solution:

 .. code-block:: c++